 Born in Rosario, Argentina, Eduardo Delgado began his early training with his mother, Amelia, followed by studies with Arminda Canteros in Rosario, and then continued with Sergio Lorenzi in Venice, Vicente Scaramuzza in Buenos Aires, Dora Zaslavsky of the Manhattan School of Music and Rosina Lhevinne of the Juilliard School.
 His numerous awards and prizes include the Vladimir Horowitz Award, and grants from the Mozarteum Argentino, Martha Baird Rockefeller, and the Concert Artists Guild.

 Delgado is in constant local, national and international demand as a noted pedagogue, lecturer and artist teacher of master classes.
 Delgado has been on the artist piano faculties of several universities in Japan and in California.
 He is currently a full professor of piano at California State University, Fullerton, where he has established a scholarship fund for talented pianists in tribute to the renowned pianist Alicia de Larrocha.
-To help endow the scholarship, he performed an inaugural recital with Madame de Larrocha at the Richard Nixon Library in Yorba Linda, CA. Delgado has served on the juries of such international competition as the William Kapell, the Gina Bachauer, the Vega in Japan, the second Martha Argerich International Piano Competition in Buenos Aires, the San Jose International Piano Competion, and the Jose Iturbi Competition in Los Angeles, and Top of the World in Tromso, Norway.
+To help endow the scholarship, he performed an inaugural recital with Madame de Larrocha at the Richard Nixon Library in Yorba Linda, CA. Delgado has served on the juries of such international competitions as the William Kapell, the Gina Bachauer, the Vega in Japan, the second Martha Argerich International Piano Competition in Buenos Aires, the San Antonio International Piano Competition, the Jose Iturbi Competition in Los Angeles, and Top of the World in Tromso, Norway.

 Delgado has performed at the Perugia and Dino Ciano Festivals in Italy, the Verbier Festival in Switzerland and the Martha Argerich Festival in Lugano and Buenos Aires.
 He has collaborated with Martha Argerich and Gabriela Montero.
-Eduardo Delgado appeared with the Pacific Symphony and the Pacific Chorale, in the performances of Beethoven’s “Choral Fantasy” and “Rio Grande” by Lambert at the Orange County Performing Arts Center, Costa Mesa, CA. Other highlights include a shared recital wit h tenor Jose Cura in their native city of Rosario, Argentina as well as several performances for school children.
-Last December, he was chosen by the governor of his home state, Santa Fe, to perform at the Inauguration Ceremony of Governor Hermes Binner at the State Capital’s Municipal Theatre.
-For the past three summers Delgado has performed and taught at Music Fest Perugia in Perugia, Italy, and was invited to give recitals and master classes in Japan, for which he has been invited back in 2013.
-In June 2013 he will be judging the Top of the World Competition in Tromso, Norway.
-He has also been a judge at the San Antonio International Piano Competition in Texas.
+Eduardo Delgado appeared with the Pacific Symphony and the Pacific Chorale, in the performances of Beethoven’s “Choral Fantasy” and “Rio Grande” by Lambert at the Orange County Performing Arts Center, Costa Mesa, CA. Other highlights included a shared recital with tenor Jose Cura in their native city of Rosario, Argentina as well as several performances for school children.
+He was chosen by the Governor of his home state, Santa Fe, to perform at the Inauguration Ceremony of Governor Hermes Binner at the State Capital’s Municipal Theatre.
+Also, in recent years Delgado has performed and taught at Music Fest Perugia, Italy.
+He was recently invited back to Japan to give recitals and master classes.

 Some of Delgado’s recordings include: